nniro/sysWatcher/README.md

 The installation process is necessary because sysWatcher depends on in-house scripts, which provide functions useful to plugins and the main script alike.
 Functions for date and time malipulation are provided, among others.

 In your terminal, clone the sysWatcher repository using `git clone git://xroutine.net/sysWatcher.git`.
+You can also browse the repository here : [http://git.xroutine.net/sysWatcher.git](http://git.xroutine.net/sysWatcher.git)

 Install the configuration and plugin files by typing `make install`.
 This creates and populates the directory **/usr/share/sysWatcher**.